stop-predatory-journals/stop-predatory-journals.github.io/metrics.md

 {% for letter in inits %}
 {% if letters contains letter %}
-  {% for thing in site.data.journals %}
+  {% for thing in site.data.metrics %}
     {% if letter == " " or numbers contains letter %}{% continue %}
     {% else %}
     {% if forloop.first %}